International Association of Professional Numismatists

-The International Association of Professional Numismatists (IAPN), founded in 1951, is a non-profit organisation of the leading international numismatic firms.
-The objects of the association are the development of a healthy and prosperous numismatic trade conducted according to the highest standards of business ethics and commercial practice.
+The International Association of Professional Numismatists (IAPN) is a non-profit organization of international numismatic firms founded in 1951.
+Its stated objectives are the development of a healthy and prosperous numismatic trade conducted according to high standards of business ethics and commercial practice, the encouragement of scientific research, and the promotion of numismatics globally.

+History

-The IAPN was constituted at a meeting held in Geneva in 1951 to which the leading international numismatic firms had been invited.
-There were 28 founding members.
-The objectives of the association are the development of a healthy and prosperous numismatic trade conducted according to the highest standards of business ethics and commercial practice, the encouragement of scientific research and the propagation of numismatics, and the creation of lasting and friendly relations amongst professional numismatists throughout the world.
+The IAPN was constituted at a meeting held in Geneva, Switzerland, in 1951, to which leading international numismatic firms had been invited.
+The association was established with 28 founding members.

+Membership

-Membership is vested in numismatic firms, or in numismatic departments of other commercial institution, and not in individuals.
-Today there are more than 110 numismatic member firms, situated in five continents and twenty-one countries. the General Assembly is the supreme organ of the association, and this is convened annually, normally in a different country.
+Membership is restricted to numismatic firms or numismatic departments of other commercial institutions, rather than individual collectors.
+The association has over 110 member firms located across five continents and 21 countries.
+The General Assembly serves as the supreme governing body of the association and is convened annually, typically in a different country each year.

+Governance

-The executive committee is composed of twelve to fifteen persons from at least six countries and includes the president, two vice-presidents (one from each hemisphere), the general secretary and the treasurer.
-There are subcommittees dealing with membership, discipline, publications, anti-forgery work, and government relations.
+The Executive Committee is composed of twelve to fifteen persons from at least six countries and includes the President, two Vice Presidents, the General Secretary and the Treasurer.
+There are subcommittees dealing with membership, discipline, publications, anti forgery work and government relations.